eclipse-acceleo/acceleo/doc/org.eclipse.acceleo.doc/doc/rst/acceleo_userguide.rst

 Why this last one?
 Because when you generate a piece of text, it captures a generation rule.
-It often happens (espacially a the beginning of a module development) that such rules are very simple, like "write the class name".
+It often happens (espacially at the beginning of a module development) that such rules are very simple, like "write the class name".

 And then the rule changes to become "write the class name but make sure that